gazbert/bxbot/README.md

 You specify the Email Alerts config in the [`email-alerts.xml`](./config/email-alerts.xml) file.

-This config is used to send email alerts when the bot is forced to shutdown due to an unexpected error occurring in the Trading Strategies or Exchange Adapters.
+This config is used to send email alerts when the bot is forced to shut down due to an unexpected error occurring in the Trading Strategies or Exchange Adapters.
 The email is sent to the SMTP host using TLS.

 ```xml